rttn-Mango/easybank/README.md

 - [Author](#author)

 ## Overview
- - This project is a website for Fylo that offers digital-banking related services.
+ - This project is a website for Easybank that offers digital-banking related services.
  - Modifications were added to the project such as different hover and focus effects, layout, and such.
- - Contents for the four other pages were also added to the project.
+ - Contents and Routing for the four other pages were also added to the project.

 ### The challenge